Can you refinance a hard money loan? With New Funding Resources, you bet you can!

 Some rehabbers don’t just run out of time to complete your rehab – they run out of money.
 A new hard money lender might be able to tap into additional equity in the property, refinancing your existing hard money loan and providing the needed funds to finish up the renovations.

 Another reason why a borrower might want to refinance a hard money loan is to get the funds to capture other business opportunities.
 For example, consider this scenario.
 The renovations are completed and the home is on the market but the money is still trapped there until it is sold.
 A new short-term private loan might be a good way to tap equity.
+Such loans are often referred to as hard money bridge loans.

 We also frequently work with borrowers who own a property outright.
 They might be a well-heeled real estate investor who purchased it in cash or a lucky heir who has inherited a property that is free and clear.
 They now need a cash infusion to rehab a property to its full potential.
 Unlike many other private lenders, we have no minimum loan amount, so even if they’re looking for a loan of just $50,000, we can help.
 In this scenario, we can also roll their loan payments into a loan to help them avoid a future hassle of paying monthly.